 You can also purchase thermal screens (interior and exterior screens).
 Thermal screens can keep your campervan cool by stopping the sun from heating the windscreen.

 A small hand held torch and medical kit

-A small hand held torch is a useful item to have to hand, along with a small well stocked medical kit.
-Store the medical kit somewhere that is easy to get to if you need it in an emergency and include plasters, scissors, antiseptic cream, children’s paracetamol etc.
+A small hand held torch is a useful item to have to hand, along with a planned and well stocked first aid kit Store the medical kit somewhere that is easy to get to if you need it in an emergency and include plasters, scissors, antiseptic cream, children’s paracetamol etc.

-Do you have any other van life essentials to add?
+There you go, our ultimate campervan essentials list!
+Do you have any to add?

 Otis and Us is a free online resource.
 If you have enjoyed one of my posts, here are a few ways you can support Otis and Us:

 I would love you to tag me in any of your adventures on Social Media if any of my posts have inspired you to visit!

 Follow us on Instagram and share your family travel and vanlife.